C43 SPECIALTY LINES

 Damage to finished stock.

-Damage from strikers or others interfering with rebuild, repair, replace,
+Damage from strikers or others interfering with rebuild, repair, replace, resumption of business.

 Fines/Breach of Contract/Late Orders/Other Penalties.